 Students explored many of these in the Conflict Yellowstone Wolves activity.
 To help students focus their thinking about this issue around the ideas in the related benchmarks, you could conduct a debate or mock trial in which environmental interests are pitted against commercial interests.

-Another option is the American Museum of Natural History's Biodiversity Counts, an online science project that gets middle-school students out of the classroom and into the field to study biodiversity at a site near their school.
+The American Museum of Natural History's Biodiversity Counts, an online science project that gets middle-school students out of the classroom and into the field to study biodiversity at a site near their school.
 Students do the same work as American Museum of Natural History scientists including the following: make scientific observations; record data and collect evidence; keep field journals; identify and classify evidence; analyze data; publish work for peer review; and make exhibitions of work for the general public.